and NBC News

-Nassau is located immediately to the east of New York City and is one of the four counties that occupy Long Island.
-In 2012, Forbes magazine reported Nassau to be one of the highest income counties in the United States, comprising 4 of the 10 top ten towns by media income.
-Known pockets of wealth include Hewlett Neck, Munsey Park, Roslyn, Great Neck, Lawrence, Point Lookout, Atlantic Beach, and Garden City with median household incomes exceeding $250,000 and homes priced between, $500,000 to $1 million.
-Our Nassau securities fraud lawyers have worked on a number of interesting cases involving the residents here.
+Nassau County is located in western Long Island and is considered to be one of the highest-income counties in the United States, comprising one of the twenty-five wealthiest towns by median income according to a 2016 American Community Survey that was done by the US Census Bureau.
+There are pockets of significant wealth in towns such as Hewlett Neck, Munsey Park, Roslyn, Great Neck, Lawrence, Point Lookout, Atlantic Beach, and Garden City with median household incomes exceeding $250,000 and most homes priced between $500,000 to $1 million.
+Therefore, being a wealthy residential area, Nassau County has been vulnerable to various securities fraud schemes over the years.

 In 2016, Nassau County’s top prosecutor, Arlene Markarian, also created a new unit focused on crimes against the elderly including financial crimes, because of a recent trend of financial exploitation of the elderly.